darribas/gds18/paper.md

 # Statement of need

-This module is needed because, although the content is relevant, the currently available set of options to teach them leaves clear gaps.
+Although the content presented is relevant, the currently available set of options to teach it leaves clear gaps.
 Data Science [@donoho201750] has become one of the most demanded skills thanks to an explosion in the availability of data [@kitchin2014data].
 Most of these new sources are, directly or indirecly, geographic in that they can be related to a particular